isomerpages/govtech-stp/_travelling-to-singapore/arriving-overview.md

 Fully vaccinated travellers departing from Germany and Brunei may be able to utilise the Vaccinated Travel Lane which is open for applications from 1 Sep 2021, for first arrivals on 8 Sep 2021.
 Click [here](/vtl/requirements-and-process) for more details on the Vaccinated Travel Lane.

-If you are not eligible for the Vaccinated Travel Lane, click the relevant lane below for more details.
+Otherwise, click the relevant lane below for more details.

 <table>
 	<thead>